gerryw1389/gerryw1389.github.io/_posts/2022-05-15-modify-repo-structure.md

 ### Description:

 Continuing from my [previous post](https://automationadmin.com/2022/05/setup-azdo-terraform/), I then wanted to format my repo in a way that will be scalable going forward.

-Source code for this post can be found [here](https://github.com/gerryw1389/terraform-examples/tree/main/2022-05-15-modify-repo-structure)
+Note: You can see the code for this post on [my Github repo](https://github.com/gerryw1389/terraform-examples/tree/main/2022-05-15-modify-repo-structure)
+{: .notice--success}

 ### To Resolve: